HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 -   **Command description**

-    You can **deregister** a subscriber for DAM staging with the following command:
+    Use the following command to deregister a subscriber for DAM staging:

     ```
     dxclient manage-dam-staging deregister-dam-subscriber